Giovan Francesco Capoferri

 Giovan Francesco Capoferri (1487–1534) was an intarsia artist in Bergamo, Lombardy (at the time a city of the Republic of Venice).

 He was schooled by Damiano da Bergamo, working on the intarsia in the choir of Santi Bartolomeo e Stefano, Bergamo during the 1510s.

-In the 1520s, Capoferri worked based on designs by the painter Lorenzo Lotto, notably working on the choir of Santa Maria Maggiore, Bergamo.
+In the 1520s, Capoferri worked based on designs by the painter Lorenzo Lotto, notably working on the wooden inlays in the choir of Sta.
+Maria Maggiore, in Bergamo.